cryogen-project/cryogen-docs/resources/templates/md/docs/deploying-with-nginx-VPS.md

  :page-index 7
  :section "Deployment"}

-A Virtual Private Servers (VPS) such as [DigitalOcean](https://www.digitalocean.com/) are an excellent way to host a site with static content for around $5 per month.
+Virtual Private Servers (VPS), such as those provided by [DigitalOcean](https://www.digitalocean.com/), are an excellent way to host a site with static content for around $5 per month.
 Here's a quick rundown on how to serve your content with [Nginx](http://wiki.nginx.org/) on VPS running Ubuntu.

 ## Setting up Nginx